 Siena

 We arrived in Siena at around 4 in the afternoon.
 After dropping off our luggage and getting settled in, we headed back out into the city in the pouring rain to see Piazza Del Campo.
-Wikipedia explains this site and its uses better then I ever could.

 The hotel suggested a really great restaurant for us to eat at that night.
 We all piled in out of the rain and ate in a little downstairs room.
 There was actually a stair right beside our table that went down to an underground tunnel system with routes all over the city.
 We were hoping for a quick tour from our waiter, which happened to also be the owner, but he said that the tunnel system was closed off for now.